bunniesandbeatings/go-flavor/README.md

+**Out of date** This project is old and needs reviewing.
+We never completed it, and hopefully some of the tooling we need has already been developed elsewhere.
+Keeping this for historical reasons, and because I do plan on returning to this work.

 # Structure 101g Golang flavor

 This is a Golang flavor for the [Structure 101g](https://structure101.com/) static analysis and architectural decision making tool.